Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apologize sincerely and genuinely

 A sincere apology shows empathy, genuine regret and remorse, and a commitment to learn from your mistakes.
-In other words, you need to truly understand that you were wrong, and regret the hurt you caused.
+In other words, you need to truly understand that you were wrong, and regret the harm you caused.

 There are many valid reasons to apologize.
-It can be admitting you were wrong, addressing what is and isn't allowed in a relationship, expressing regret and remorse, learning from a mistake and finding new ways to do things in the future, or finding ways to reconnect with your partner.
+It can be admitting you were wrong, addressing what is and isn't okay in a relationship, expressing regret and remorse, learning from a mistake and finding new ways to do things in the future, or finding ways to reconnect with your partner.

 Research shows that the main reasons people don't apologize after doing something wrong are because they don't really care about the other person, because apologizing threatens their image, or they believe that apologizing won't do any good anyway.